Art manifesto: Smile Manifestos 1982

 At this time Stewart Home operated as a one-person movement "Generation Positive", founding a punk band called White Colours and publishing an art fanzine Smile, which mostly contained art manifestos for the "Generation Positive".
 The rhetoric of these resembled the 1920s Berlin Dadaist manifestos.
 His idea was that other bands round the world should also call themselves White Colours and other magazines be titled Smile.
 The first part of the book Neoist Manifestos/The Art Strike Papers featured abridged versions of his manifesto-style writings from Smile.

-International Association of Astronomical Artists Manifesto 1982

-The basic tenet of the IAAA is the depiction of space (as in the cosmos) through realist painting.
-They disassociate themselves from science fiction and fantasy artists: "a firm foundation of knowledge and research is the basis for each painting.
-Striving to accurately depict scenes which are at present beyond the range of human eyes".
-The group now has over 120 members representing 20 countries.